carehs12/guardianes_informaticos/README.md

   - https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html

-  Once you have your credentials, you can follow the instructions in the [Credentials Configuration] (#credentials-configuration) and add them to your application.
+  Once you have your credentials, you can follow the instructions in the [Credentials Configuration](#credentials-configuration) and add them to your application.

 * Algorithm Explanation